-During 2013 and 2014, chicken wire cages were put around 80 musk orchids (individually or in small groups) and these along with 17 uncaged plants were monitored until after fertilisation.
-Since cages were added after flowering, only levels of fertilisation and plant damage were compared between caged and uncaged plants.
-Caged plants showed lower levels of damage and very similar levels of plants being fertilised, although neither of these were statistically significant (damaged: Fisher's Exact Test p=0.114; fertilised: Fisher's Exact Test p=0.486).
+During 2013 and 2014 chicken wire cages were put around 80 musk orchids, individually or in small groups, and these along with 17 uncaged plants were monitored through until after fertilisation.
+Since cages were added after flowering only levels of fertilisation and plant damage were compared between caged and uncaged plants.
+Caged plants showed lower levels of damage and very similar levels of plants being fertilised although neither of these were statistically significant (damaged: Fisher's Exact Test p=0.114; fertilised: Fisher's Exact Test p=0.486).
 Interestingly, caged plants that had been fertilised had, on average, more fertilised seed pods per plant than uncaged plants.

-Table 3 Effect of caging on musk orchid survival and reproduction
+Table 4: Effect of caging on Musk Orchid survival and reproduction

-Flowering Musk Orchids % damaged Average number of fertilised seed pods per plant
+Flowering Musk Orchids % damaged % surviving plants with fertilised pods Average number of fertilised seed pods per plant

 Caged 56 33.8 95.0 12.0

 Uncaged 12 52.9 90.9 4.7

-In 2013, cages were placed around 13 man orchids with developing fertilised seed pods.
+In 2013 cages were placed around 13 man orchids with developing fertilised seed pods.
 50% of uncaged plants were lost compared to 25% of the caged plants.
 Several plants were damaged by people lifting the cages to take photographs then roughly replacing the cage.

-In April 2014 and 2015, wintergreen rosettes of man orchid were caged to test the effect of caging on different growth stages.
-258 plants were included in this study: 69 were caged, 19 with black plastic mesh, 1 with a sturdy green wire cage and 49 with chicken wire.
-The results are summarised in table 4.
-A greater proportion of uncaged plants were damaged or lost (66% compared to 32% of caged plants; χ^2 Pearson's =14.742, p<0.001), presumably due to grazing (although at least one was trampled).
+In 2014 and 2015 wintergreen rosettes of man orchid were caged in April to test the effect of caging on different growth stages.
+258 plants were included in this study of which 69 were caged, 19 with black plastic mesh, 1 with a sturdy green wire cage and 49 with chicken wire.
+The results are summarised in the table below.
+A greater proportion of uncaged plants were damaged or lost (66% compared to 32% of caged plants; χ^2 Pearson's =14.742, p<0.001), presumably due to grazing although at least one was trampled.
 Grazing damage in caged plants was mostly due to the high numbers of slugs and snails seen in 2014.

-Table 4 Effect of caging on Man Orchid survival and reproduction
+Table 5: Effect of caging on Man Orchid survival and reproduction

-Man Orchids % damaged % that flowered % with flower spike fertilised
+Man Orchid S % damaged % that flowered % with flower spike fertilised

 Caged 69 32.0 50.7 65.7

 Uncaged 189 65.9 46.6 55.7

-Slightly higher proportions of man orchids flowered when caged while still rosettes (51% compared to 47% of caged plants); of which most were fertilised (66% compared to 56% of uncaged plants).
-These differences were not statistically significant (flowering: χ^2 Pearson's =0.351, p=0.553; fertilised: χ^2 Pearson's =1.96, p=0.162).
+Slightly higher proportions of man orchids flowered when caged while still rosettes (51% compared to 47% of caged plants), of which most were fertilised (66% compared to 56% of uncaged plants) but these differences are not statistically significant (flowering: χ^2 Pearson's =0.351, p=0.553; fertilised: χ^2 Pearson's =1.96, p=0.162).